 The kinetics of transmembrane cross flow are confirmed in the third experiment.
 Scintigraphic images (See Figure 7) display significant variation in radioactive count along the length of the dialyzer, due to local transmembrane cross flow of plasma water through the membrane in both directions.
-The increase in concentration of the marker molecule in the proximal part is ascribed to the direct filtration of plasma water from blood into the dialysate while the dilution in the distal part to backfiltration of the dialysate into blood.
-The turning point is observed at 53% of the dialyzer length.
+The increase in concentration of the marker molecule in the proximal part is ascribed to the direct filtration of plasma water from blood into the dialysate while the dilution in the distal part to backfiltration of the dialyzer length.
 At steady state, the concentrations at inlet and outlet of the fiber bundle are identical, confirming the condition of zero net filtration.
 The calculation of relative changes of the marker molecule allows for the cumulative estimation of the amount of filtration and backfiltration inside the dialyzer under the selected experimental conditions.

-tyzer at the steady state and radioactivity count.
+FIGURE 7.
+Scintigraphic image of the dialyzer at the steady state and radioactivity count.
 The change in color corresponds to the relative variation in radio labeled marker molecule activity in a numerical scale.
 Radioactive count is proportional to the marker concentration in blood.
-In the proximal part, the internal filtration causes the increase in marker counts while the backfiltration in the distal part brings back the radioactive counts to the inlet value.

-restoring the zero net filtration condition.
+In the proximal part, the internal filtration causes the increase in marker counts while the backfiltration in the distal part brings back the radioactive counts to the inlet value, restoring the zero net filtration condition.
 Figure adapted from Lorenzin, et al.